Jabil (NYSE:JBL) Issues Q4 2021 Earnings Guidance

 Jabil (NYSE:JBL) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $1.250-1.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.170.
 The company issued revenue guidance of $7.30 billion-7.90 billion, compared to the consensus revenue estimate of $6.95 billion.Jabil also updated its FY 2021 guidance to $5.500-5.500 EPS.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, June 2nd.
-Stockholders of record on Friday, May 14th were paid a $0.08 dividend.
-The ex-dividend date was Thursday, May 13th.
-This represents a $0.32 annualized dividend and a dividend yield of 0.57%.
-Jabil’s dividend payout ratio (DPR) is presently 91.43%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, June 2nd.
+Stockholders of record on Friday, May 14th were issued a dividend of $0.08 per share.
+This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.56%.
+The ex-dividend date of this dividend was Thursday, May 13th.
+Jabil’s dividend payout ratio is currently 91.43%.

-In other news, Director Anousheh Ansari sold 500 shares of the company’s stock in a transaction on Friday, April 23rd.
-The shares were sold at an average price of $54.26, for a total value of $27,130.00.
-Following the completion of the transaction, the director now directly owns 38,000 shares in the company, valued at $2,061,880.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Michael J. Loparco sold 10,000 shares of the stock in a transaction on Monday, April 5th.
-The shares were sold at an average price of $53.66, for a total transaction of $536,600.00.
+In other Jabil news, CEO Michael J. Loparco sold 10,000 shares of the business’s stock in a transaction dated Monday, April 5th.
+The shares were sold at an average price of $53.66, for a total value of $536,600.00.
 Following the transaction, the chief executive officer now owns 262,975 shares in the company, valued at $14,111,238.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Thomas A. Sansone sold 25,000 shares of the company’s stock in a transaction dated Tuesday, April 13th.
+The stock was sold at an average price of $54.25, for a total transaction of $1,356,250.00.
+Following the completion of the sale, the director now owns 204,588 shares in the company, valued at approximately $11,098,899.
 The disclosure for this sale can be found here.
-Insiders sold 118,352 shares of company stock valued at $6,598,398 over the last 90 days.
-Insiders own 2.81% of the company’s stock.
+Insiders sold 118,352 shares of company stock valued at $6,598,398 over the last three months.
+2.81% of the stock is currently owned by insiders.

 Jabil Inc provides manufacturing services and solutions worldwide.
 The company operates in two segments, Electronics Manufacturing Services and Diversified Manufacturing Services.
 It offers electronics design, production, and product management services.
 The company provides electronic circuit design services, such as application-specific integrated circuit design, firmware development and rapid prototyping services; and designs plastic and metal enclosures that include the electro-mechanics, such as the printed circuit board assemblies (PCBA).